-- 1. Click or tap Settings in the charms sidebar. - 2.
-Click or tap \ - 3.
-Click or tap the network you want to connect to. - 4.
-Click or tap Connect. - 5.
-If prompted, type the access point name (APN) or PIN, the user name, and the password.
+- 1 Click or tap Settings in the charms sidebar. - 2 Click or tap the wireless icon in the notification menu. - 3 Click or tap the network you want to connect to. - 4 Click or tap Connect. - 5 If prompted, type the access point name (APN) or PIN, the user name, and the password.

-- 1. Click Start 3, type Mobile Broadband Utility in the search box and press Enter. - 2.
-In the Mobile Broadband Utility window, click Connect. - 3.
-If prompted, type the access point name (APN) or PIN, the user name, and the password.
+1 Click the Start icon, type Mobile Broadband Utility in the search box and press Enter.

+- 2 In the Mobile Broadband Utility window, click Connect. - 3 If prompted, type the access point name (APN) or PIN, the user name, and the password.